 Under Maryland law, an LLC name must contain one of the following: "limited liability company" or the abbreviation “L.L.C.,” “LLC,” “L.C.” or “LC.’

 Your LLC’s name must not be misleadingly similar to the names of other business entities already on file with the Maryland Department of Assessments and Taxation.
 Names may be checked for availability by searching the Maryland business name database.
 You may check the availability of a name by filing a Trade Name Application with the Maryland Department of Assessments and Taxation.
 The application can be filed by mail, in person, or by fax.
 The filing fee is $25 or $75 for expedited service.

 A Maryland LLC is created by filing Articles of Organization with the Maryland Department of Assessments and Taxation.
 The articles must include: the LLC's name and address; the LLC’s purpose; and the name, address, and signature of the LLC’s registered agent.
-The articles must be filed by mail.
-The filing fee is $100 (an additional 3% service fee is charged for online filings).
+The articles may be filed by mail or online.
+The basic filing fee is $100 (an additional 3% service fee is charged for online filings).

 Every Maryland LLC must have an agent for service of process in the state (called a resident agent in Maryland).
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be any Maryland citizen who is over eighteen, a Maryland corporation, or a Maryland LLC.
 The registered agent must have a physical street address in Maryland.

 All of the paperwork and procedural steps to start a limited liability company in Maryland can be done online using Nolo's Maryland Online LLC Formation application.